 How to Decorate Spritz Cookies

-- The easiest way to decorate spritz cookies is to sprinkle a little sanding sugar on top before baking.
+- The easiest way to decorate spritz cookies is to sprinkle a little sanding sugar or sprinkles on top before baking.

 - This cookie dough can also get some food coloring for festive colored cookies.
 Gel colors are best because they are least likely to change the texture of the dough.